 Whilst many entrepreneurs have good ideas, what often stops them from turning these into successful enterprises are the necessary skills to fine-tune their concepts in order to attract funding from investors.
 The World Bank, under its Pioneers of the Balkans programme, funded by the European Union via WB EDIF, launched a dedicated programme via which almost 350 companies were invited

 to participate in this programme aimed at preparing them to present their business in front of a jury panel consisting of business leaders, venture capital investors and experienced entrepreneurs from within the region and beyond.
 In gaining access to a training programme which prepared the entrepreneurs financial planning, product pitching, marketing strategy, and willingness to take equity financing, along with master classes, mentoring, and other assistance, these companies gained valuable know-how in what is needed to get an idea off the ground.

-Owing to the success of the Pioneers of the Balakns in 2015, another competition shall be launched soon by the World Bank, watch this space.
+Owing to the success of the Pioneers of the Balkans in 2015, another competition was launched by the World Bank - the PowerUp program.